daOsan3/filebot/README.md

 - [x] Modify summaries on detection of new file on prompt search.
 - [x] File summaries generated via OpenAI GPT-3 API.
 - [x] User can ask for relevant files based on entire file summaries.
-- [x] Optional OpenAI GPT-4 API.
+- [x] Optional OpenAI GPT-4 API (default)
 - [ ] Add keywords field to file_summaries.json
 - [ ] Implement file anonymization strategies when sending data to OpenAI or similar platforms.
-- [x] Answer prompt based on up to 3 top ranked documents.
+- [x] ~~Answer prompt based on up to 3 top ranked documents.~~ Current direction doesn't necessitate
 - [ ] Drop in any small LLM or OpenAI API compatible service.
 - [ ] Support pdf files.
 - [ ] Support a variety of other common file types.
+- [x] Add user interface (thanks, chatgpt-ui!)
+- [ ] Ensure that it throws a chatgpt-ui compliant error if filebot messages exceed token limit.
+- [ ] A single docker-compose up command for the entire project.